Sunday, 13 October 2024

 I’ve only subsequently realised however that, in making that assumption, my chronology was actually a bit off.
 In fact, the Ramsays’ first successful horror film, ‘Darwaza’, came out in 1978, meaning that, in all likelihood, ‘Jaani Dushman’ [which translates as something like ‘Beloved Enemy’, if anyone’s bothered] took its inspiration from the surprise popularity of that film - which actually makes a lot of sense, in view of the way that this one awkwardly crow-bars horror/monster elements into the storyline of what would presumably otherwise have been a standard rural / romantic melodrama.*

-During the film’s opening sequence, a honeymooning couple travelling through the dark, dark woods in a broken down taxi end up sheltering in a derelict mansion, wherein the ghost of a deceased nobleman appears, and helpfully fills them in on the back story of how he was possessed by the demon spirit which transformed him into the Wolfman, after forcing him to murder his unfaithful wife in the aforementioned subterranean temple on their wedding day, or some such.
-None of which will obtain any relevance to the rest of the film’s narrative for a very, very long time, but nonetheless - this all feels like quintessential Ramsay Bros type business, that’s for damn sure.
+During the film’s opening sequence, a honeymooning couple travelling through the dark, dark woods in a broken down taxi end up sheltering in a derelict mansion.
+Therein, the ghost of a deceased nobleman appears, and helpfully fills them in on how he was possessed by the demon spirit which transformed him into the Wolfman, forcing him to murder his unfaithful wife in the aforementioned subterranean temple on their wedding day, or some such.
+None of which will obtain any relevance to the rest of the film’s narrative for a very, very long time, but nonetheless - it all feels like quintessential Ramsay Bros type business, that’s for damn sure.

-Unfortunately however, whereas the Ramsays were proud and unashamed monster-mongers, devoting probably around 60%-70% of screen-time in their movies to horror-type business, the producers of ‘Jaani Dushman’ seem to have been far more reticent about adopting the tropes of what, up to this point, had been a universally scorned and despised genre within the Indian film industry.
+Unfortunately however, whereas the Ramsays were proud and unashamed monster-mongers, devoting probably around 60%-70% of the screen-time in their movies to horror, the producers of ‘Jaani Dushman’ seem to have been far more reticent about adopting the tropes of what, up to this point, had been a universally scorned and despised genre within the Indian film industry.

-As such, everything I’ve described above comprises around half an hour of the film’s 155 minute run time - the opening plus the conclusion, essentially, between which, two further hours stretch out, utterly devoid of any reminder that we’re watching a horror movie.
+As such, everything I’ve described above comprises at most 40 minutes of the film’s 155 minute run time - the opening plus the conclusion, essentially.
+Between which, two further hours stretch out, utterly devoid of any reminder that we’re watching a horror movie.

 So, within these sprawling, werewolf-free hours, we find many under-cranked scenes of people charging around beautiful mountain landscapes on white stallions, many massed brawls and several exciting tests of masculine strength for our hero and his cad-ish, spoiled-son-of-the-local-aristocrat love rival.